 Do not use a tanning bed for at least a month after getting your tattoo.
 Avoid exposure to direct sunlight for the first month as well.
 Always use a sunscreen with high SPF (and/oror zinc oxide as a dominant ingredient) on your tattoo when exposing it to the sun.

 Do not soak in any water for at least two weeks after getting tattooed, preferably 3 weeks for bigger, denser pieces.
 This includes bathtubs, hot tubs, hot springs, pools, lakes, rivers, the ocean, etc...

 Avoid heavy sweating in the are of your tattoo for at least two weeks, if possible.
 This means to slow down your gym routine, and don't go to the sauna!

 Do not let your tattoo stick to sheets or clothing.
 Try to avoid tight clothing, wearing loose-fitting clothing while healing your tattoo, if possible.
 If you find yourself stuck to fabric, do not rip it off dry- instead, go to a sink or shower and soak the stuck fabric under running water until it detaches from the tattoo on its own.

-Do not sleep on dirty sheets, do not wear clean clothes around/on tattooed area, and limit contact with pet hair!
+Do not sleep on dirty sheets, do not wear unclean clothes around/on tattooed area, and limit contact with pet hair!
 These are great ways to limit your chance of getting an infection.